-At present, there are no committees or subgroups reporting to the JPB.
-However, the JPB will retain the power to establish such groups to focus on specific matters in the future as it sees fit.
+The JPB may establish such committees or subgroups to focus on specific matters in the future as it sees fit.

-The JPB will provide an annual report to the Scheme Manager to provide assurance to that the Board has fulfilled its roles and responsibilities.
-The Independent Chair will meet annually with the Scheme Manager, and with the relevant Director in the Ministry of Justice as appropriate.
+The JPB will provide an annual report to the Scheme Manager to provide assurance that the JPB has fulfilled its roles and responsibilities.
+The Independent Chair will meet annually with the Scheme Manager, and with the relevant Director in the MOJ as appropriate.

 14. Publishing of information

-- Who the JPB members are and how members of the scheme are represented on the JPB;
+- who the JPB members are and how members of the JPS are represented on the JPB

-- The appointment process of members to the JPB; and
+- the appointment process of members to the JPB

-- Summary minutes of board meetings (redacted where appropriate to respect confidentiality or the requirements of the Data Protection Act 1998).
+- summary minutes of JPB meetings (redacted where appropriate to respect confidentiality or the requirements of the legislation

 15. Conflicts of Interest